freebsd/freebsd-quarterly/2022q4/xfce.md

 This new release includes many improvements in various parts of the environment, especially in the Thunar file manager.

-Also various upstream releases now include patches that were present in the ports tree.
+Also various upstream packages now include patches that were present in the ports tree.

 For further details, refer to the link:https://xfce.org/about/news/?post=1671062400[Xfce 4.18 Upstream Release Announcement].